 Note: Any compressor in the "Hand" position will start and stop when the back-up switch closes or opens.
+(Compressors will not start in "Hand" unless system pressure is below the back up switch cut in pressure)

 Dryers

 This fully automatic, heat-less type dryer alternately cycles the compressed air flow through two desiccant charged vessels where the gas' vaporous moisture content is adsorbed.
 One desiccant vessel is always on-line in a drying cycle throughout normal dryer operation.
 The opposite, off-line vessel is in a regeneration cycle for removal of the previously adsorbed moisture content, or in a purge saving cycle at line pressure.